primer/react/.changeset/olive-donuts-wink.md

 ---
-"@primer/components": minor
+"@primer/components": major
 ---

 Primer React now supports color modes! 🎉

-See the new [Theming](/theming) documentation for more details.
+See the new [Theming](https://primer.style/components/theming) documentation for more details.

 #### Breaking changes